 - 47% are concerned with attracting more traffic

-Although you have to spend more money by hiring specialists, they can save you money and time because the content they create will have better chances than generalists.
+Although you have to spend more money hiring specialists, they can save you money and time because the content they create will have better chances than generalists.

 3. Flexibility in Content Topics and Types

-In the same manner that a VA can do a little bit of everything, Filipino content writers are the same with one fundamental difference.
+In the same manner that a VA can do a bit of everything, Filipino content writers are the same with one fundamental difference.
 A content writer may specialize in one or two types of content (e.g., blog posts and educational articles) but may also have familiarity with others (e.g., social media posts, newsletters, email campaigns).